-The Transporter shall establish an account ("Disbursements Account") which shall be operated in accordance with this Section 1.4.
+The Transporter shall establish an account ("Disbursements Account") which shall be operated in accordance with this Section 1.2.

-The Transporter shall have the right in the performance of its obligations hereunder to apply any amounts credited to the Disbursements Account for the purpose of discharging any payments due in respect of Balancing Gas, Balancing Charges, Shrinkage Gas, Shrinkage Costs associated with the Transportation System which are not included in the Tariff and Non-Compliant Gas together with any administration charges, including but not limited to bank fees and charges, and other costs arising in connection with any of the matters listed above and/or the administration (including audit) of the Disbursements Account.
+The Transporter shall have the right in the performance of its obligations hereunder to apply any amounts credited to the Disbursements Account for the purpose of discharging any payments due in respect of Balancing Gas, Balancing Charges, Shrinkage Gas, Shrinkage Costs associated with the Transportation System which are not included in the Tariff and Non-Compliant Gas together with any administration charges, including but not limited to bank fees and charges, and other costs arising in connection with any of the matters listed above together with any and all costs associated with Balancing Gas Contracts and participation on the Trading Platform and/or the administration (including audit) of the Disbursements Account.

 The Transporter shall within four months, after the Due Date in respect of invoices issued in respect of a Month, calculate for that Month: